Karin Baumeister-Rehm

 Karin Baumeister-Rehm (born 1971 in Bavaria, West Germany) is a German born artist.
 Her career spans many years, starting as an abstract painter, and developing into a major creative force.
-Today she is well known for painted flowers and panel canvases.
+Today she is known for painted flowers and panel canvases.
 She prefers bright colors, enjoys painting texture, and blending acrylics.

 Biography

 Having lived in Tokyo for a number of years before coming to the United States, Baumeister-Rehm's works can be correlated to Ikebana style art.
+Baumeister-Rehm lived in Apex, North Carolina with her husband Norbert, and two children, Tim and Jannik.

-Karin paints in her studio in Apex, North Carolina, and does metal work and welding in a studio in Siler City, North Carolina.
-She has started a series with heritage and historical windows/metal work creations.
-Visit her shows, and be prepared to be surprised what she does.
-Karin lives in Apex, North Carolina with her husband Norbert, and two children, Tim and Jannik.
+Baumeister-Rehm had a painting studio in Apex, North Carolina, and did metal work and welding in a studio in Siler City, North Carolina.
+She started a series with heritage and historical windows/metal work creations.

-Karin is the originator of the Nesting for Peace global art project.
-She has also always collected many different kinds and textures of papers.
-She is most happy with her work when color surrounds an object on the canvas.
+Baumeister-Rehm is the originator of the Nesting for Peace global art project.

-She moved back to Barvaria, Germany in spring 2009.
+She moved back to Bavaria, Germany in spring 2009.